bioinformatics-ca/EPI_2021/2020_modules_folders/epi2020_module5_lab_old.md

 * You can get the URL to the track you want by clicking on the "Download tracks" button at the bottom of the grid.
 Here, we're interested in ```https://epigenomesportal.ca/tracks/ENCODE/hg19/71523.ENCODE.ENCBS400ARI.CTCF.peak_calls.bigBed```.
-* Open your AWS terminal session, create a directory for our HOMER-related files, and go into it.
+* Open your Compute Canada terminal session, create a directory for our HOMER-related files, and go into it.
 Then, download the BigBed file.

 ```
 mkdir homer